Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 1. Completed the project
 2. Read through all the specifications again to ensure you didn't miss any
 3. Identified the commit you want graded (see previous section)
-4. **Ensure you only use libraries in `library-sp23` or `java.*`**
+4. **Ensure you only use libraries in `library-fa23` or `java.*`**

-then you are ready to submit the [Project 3 Checkoff Form](https://forms.gle/L4od34RocUs8RCmu5).
+then you are ready to submit the [Project 3C Checkoff Form](https://forms.gle/peo2JEEqsX7AJgAg9).

 ## Autograder Details

-We have two autograders for BYOW: the Phase 1 grader and the Phase 2 grader.
+We have two autograders for BYOW: the 3A grader and the 3B grader.

-### Phase 1 Grader
+### 3A Grader

-Phase 1 is due on **April 14th at 11:59 PM** for 100 points.
+3A is due on **November 13th at 11:59 PM** for 3 points.
 It will test:

-- `interactWithInputString` returns a world
+- `getWorldFromInput` returns a world
-- `interactWithInputString` recreates the same world given the same seed multiple times
+- `getWorldFromInput` recreates the same world given the same seed multiple times
-- `interactWithInputString` creates different worlds given different seeds
+- `getWorldFromInput` creates different worlds given different seeds

 There will be **no** movement in these tests.

-### Phase 2 Grader
+### 3B Grader

-Phase 2 is due on **April 24th at 11:59 PM** for 400 points.
+3B is due on **November 27th at 11:59 PM** for 9 points.
 It will test:

-- `interactWithInputString` recreates the same world given the same seed and same movements multiple times
+- `getWorldFromInput` recreates the same world given the same seed and same movements multiple times
-- `interactWithInputString` creates different worlds given different seeds and different movement
+- `getWorldFromInput` creates different worlds given different seeds and different movement
-- `interactWithInputString` creates the same world even with saving and loading throughout the input string
+- `getWorldFromInput` creates the same world even with saving and loading throughout the input string

 **Remember to add your partner as a group member when submitting to the autograder.**

-### Phase 2 Large Language Models
+### 3B & 3C Large Language Models

 Recall that in the collaboration policy, we say:

 "Use of GitHub Copilot / GPT3 / etc. \[is permitted with extreme caution\] if you're just generating some amount of boilerplate code, that's ok.
 However, you should not use such tools to generate non-trivial methods.
 We are trying to build your fundamental skills, and leaning on an AI is going to cause you trouble in circumstances where you don't have an AI to help, such as exams.
 Any AI generated code must be cited and explicitly commented as such."

-For project 3 phase 2, we're relaxing this rule and it's OK to use large language models (LLMs) like ChatGPT, Bard, Bing, CoPilot, etc. for project 3 phase 2 however you want, with the important note that any code generated must be explicitly cited as being AI generated.
+For project 3B & 3C, we're relaxing this rule and it's OK to use large language models (LLMs) like ChatGPT, Bard, Bing, CoPilot, etc. for project 3A & 3B however you want, with the important note that any code generated must be explicitly cited as being AI generated.

-If you want LLMs to be useful for project 3 phase 2, you're going to want to give them small tasks.
+If you want LLMs to be useful for project 3B & 3C, you're going to want to give them small tasks.
 You should think of LLMs as assistant programmers you've hired to help you out on your project — they're very fast and sloppy programmers who have little common sense, and they often need very specific directions to be useful.

 If you give high level prompts like write a "write a lighting engine for my game with the code below", it's going to do badly.
 Prompts like "write a function that takes a Color and a brightness level and returns a new color with the given brightness" are really great use cases for LLMs.